Buy and Sell Gold Bullion in Alaska

 Australian Lunar Series Gold Coins

 The gold Lunar Horse Coin celebrating the Chinese Lunar Year of The Horse is the latest in the Lunar Year Calendar coins from The Perth Mint.
-Those fortunate ones born in 1906, 1918, 1930, 1942, 1954, 1966, 1978, 1990, and 2002 are said to possess great energy, and can expect happiness, confidence and success.
-The Perth Mint’s exceptional high standards of quality and purity make this magnificent celebration of equestrian grace and power especially desirable as a gift for business associates, family and friends.
-The coins are minted in .9999 gold in sizes of 1 kilo, 10 ounces, 2 ounces, 1 ounce, ½ ounce, ¼ ounce, 1/10 ounce and 1/20 ounce.
+Those fortunate ones born in 1906, 1918, 1930, 1942, 1954, 1966, 1978, 1990, and 2002 are said to possess great energy and can expect happiness, confidence, and success.
+The Perth Mint’s exceptionally high standards of quality and purity make this magnificent celebration of equestrian grace and power especially desirable as a gift for business associates, family, and friends.
+These gold bullion coins are minted in .9999 gold in sizes of 1 kilo, 10 ounces, 2 ounces, 1 ounce, ½ ounce, ¼ ounce, 1/10 ounce and 1/20 ounce.

 Mexican Peso Gold Coins

-Some of the most beautiful coins in the world are the Gold Peso Coins from Mexico.
+Some of the most beautiful gold bullion coins in the world are the Gold Peso Coins from Mexico.
 The most striking is the majestic Mexican 50 Peso coin, commonly called the Mex50, pictured here.
 The inspiring design of the winged Angel of Victory soaring above the ancient mountains of Mexico on the obverse and the Eagle and Serpent on the Cactus (the national symbol of Mexico) on the reverse make this coin attractive to collectors as well as investors.
 These coins are unusual in that the gold content is higher than the standard 1 ounce, one-half ounce, one-quarter ounce, etc. (See above.)
-Because they contain more pure gold than the standard issues of other national mints, they are an exceptional value in bullion coins.
+Because they contain more pure gold than the standard issues of other national mints, they are an exceptional value when buying and selling gold bullion coins.